 Therapy offerings will vary according to the specific program in question.
 Individual and group therapy are commonly offered, and some programs may offer more specialized, complementary therapies.

 With outpatient treatment, clients are often able to maintain a job and familial responsibilities while seeking addiction treatment.
 Sessions can often be scheduled around other life obligations, giving those who aren’t able to put everything else on hold the ability to seek comprehensive care.

-When Is Outpatient Treatment Better?
+When Is Outpatient Treatment Better for Addiction Recovery?

 Since the risk of relapse is higher in outpatient treatment, it’s recommended that clients have a safe, supportive living environment at home.
 If the person doesn’t have this in place, inpatient care may be preferred for more effective results.